selting/Two-Tier-Urban-Delivery/README.md

 ## Examples
 * to get familiar with the use of Gurobi and Python, follow the examples at https://www.gurobi.com/documentation/8.1/quickstart_windows/py_simple_python_example.html

-* some of the examples can be found in the corresponding notebooks in this repository.
-However, they may not be exactly as they are presented in the website guide
+* some of the examples can be found in the corresponding notebooks in the examples folder.
+However, they are not exactly as they are presented in the website guide but merely a few simple test snippets to get used to the gurobi modeling procedure

-## Modeling the
+## Modeling the Two-Tier Urban Delivery Problem